gshanemiller/reinvent/doc/kv_rpc_design.md

                   Valid Linearizability Points
 ```

 Consider timestamps t2-t11.
 After t2 before t3 the server did no work.
 At t3 the server receives `W(1) B`.
-By t4 the server effected all updates to the shared memory location race condition free for `W(1) B`.
-However, it took the server until t11 to get the response for `W(1) B` one the wire.
+By t4 the server completed all updates to the shared integer memory.
+Whether you see the writes as atomic, or mutex protected insuring serialized exclusive access, t4 marks the place `W(1) B` is done in the linearized history.
+The server runs until t11 to get the response for `W(1) B` on the wire.

 At time t6 `R(1) A` completed its full read race condition free of the same shared memory.
-Even though `R(1) A` overlaps and runs concurrently with `W(1) B` the server has ensured the operations deal with the memory as if it was atomic for the entire server box.
-The fact that a particular request like `W(1) B` runs far past linearizability point to flush its response is not material.
+Even though `R(1) A` overlaps and runs concurrently with `W(1) B` the server insures the operations deal with the memory sequentially.
+The fact that some requests run far past its linearizability point flushing response data is not material.
 What's material is that the server chooses *linearizability points* satisfying the linearizability definition.

 # Queue Processing